AuReMe/esmecata/README.md

 │   └── ...
 ├── association_taxon_taxID.json
 ├── proteome_cluster_tax_id.tsv
+├── esmecata_proteomes.log
 ├── esmecata_metadata_proteomes.json
 ├── stat_number_proteome.tsv
 ````

-The `proteomes_description` contains list of proteomes find by esmecata on Uniprot associated to the taxonomic affiliation.
+The `proteomes_description` contains list of proteomes find by esmecata on Uniprot associated with the taxonomic affiliation.

 The `result` folder contain one sub-folder for each `observation_name` from the input file.
 Each sub-folder contains the proteome associated with the `observation_name`.